COVID-19 Information

 How can I book a vaccine?

-Appointments are available to book at the practice, in the text message we sent to patients there is a link to follow which lets you book your own slot.
+Appointments are available to book at the practice, in the text message we send to patients there is a link to follow which lets you book your own slot.

 Some Pharmacies in Borehamwood are also offering the vaccine as booked appointments.
 To book an appointment at the pharmacy, please go to the NHS website.